-The error message that chkargs2 displays is called a usage message and uses the 1>&2 notation to redirect its output to standard error (page 260).
+Usage message The error message that chkargs2 displays is called a usage message and uses the 1>&2 notation to redirect its output to standard error (page 270).
 After issuing the usage message, chkargs2 exits with an exit status of 1, indicating that an error has occurred.
 The exit 0 command at the end of the script causes chkargs2 to exit with a 0 status after the program runs without an error.
+The Bourne Again Shell returns a 0 status if you omit the status code.

-The usage message is a common notation to specify the type and number of arguments the script takes.
+The usage message is commonly employed to specify the type and number of arguments the script takes.
 Many Linux utilities provide usage messages similar to the one in chkargs2.
-When you call a utility or other program with the wrong number or kind of arguments, you often see a usage message.
+If you call a utility or other program with the wrong number or kind of arguments, you will often see a usage message.
 Following is the usage message that cp displays when you call it without any arguments:

 '''

 $ cp

-cp: missing file arguments
+cp: missing file argument

 Try 'cp --help' for more information.

 '''